Buy Invesco High Yield Equity Dividend Achievers ETF For Safe Yield (NASDAQ:PEY)

 The fund is heavily invested in financial stocks.
 You will find that is the case for most high dividend funds.
 The current economic environment, especially zero interest rate policy from the Fed is going to suppress bank earnings.
 Banks are much better capitalized in this crisis than they were in 2008 but if interest rates do not rise for some time, distributions of those financial stocks might become unsustainable.

 This is also heavily invested in energy stocks with XOM and CVX both being in the top 20 holdings.
 Those two companies are borrowing to sustain their distribution during the downturn.
 That weakens the balance sheet and is not sustainable.
-In a world that may have reach the peak for oil demand, these businesses could be in terminal decline.
+In a world that may have reached the peak for oil demand, these businesses could be in terminal decline.
 I suspect any distribution cuts will come from this sector first.

 There could be a second wave.
 Many medical experts are alarmed at current policy to reopen the economy and expect a second spike in coronavirus infections.
 This could lead to repeat of the market crash in March.
 In March, PEY fell as low as an 11.78 closing price, indicating practical downside of as much as 22.5% as of this writing.